dektlong/api-microservices-workflow/README.md

-# Accelerator to create an AppStack supply-chain for operating api gateways
+# Accelerator to operate api gateways

+* Help create an AppStack supply-chain for operating a collection of micro-gateways

-Provides gateways and sso configuration
+* Provides gateways and sso configuration

-Support both kuberentes and tanzu application service
+* Support both kuberentes and tanzu application service